RockSolt/filterameter/README.md

 ### Controllers

-Include module `Filterameter::DeclarativeControllerFilters` in the controller.
+Include module `Filterameter::DeclarativeFilters` in the controller.
 Add before action callback `build_filtered_query` for controller actions that should build the query.

 Rails conventions are used to determine the controller's model as well as the name of the instance variable to apply the filters to.
 For example, the PhotosController will use the variable `@photos` to store a query against the Photo model. **If the conventions do not provide the correct info**, they can be overridden with the following two methods: